bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

    1. Do not mention previous versions or the history of a feature.
    2. Do not mention upcoming features or changes, even if the corresponding work is merged.
    3. Mentioning current limitations is acceptable, but must come with an issue link.
-2. All examples must be able to be compiled and run.
+2. The code in each example should be correct and up-to-date, but does not need to be able to be compiled and run.
+   1. Setting up and maintaining self-isolated examples is time-consuming, and pollutes the example for editors.
+Only do this for code that you expect users to copy-paste directly.
+   2. If distracting setup is needed, add it to the start of the example and use `hide-lines` to hide the setup.
+   3. To validate that the checked examples work, run:

+       ```sh
+       ./learning-code-examples/validate_examples.sh
+       ```
 3. Prefer game-relevant, descriptive examples and variable names over generic ones like `MyEvent`.
 Avoid meaningless names like `foo` at all times.
 4. It's good practice to break your code into blocks with comments or explanatory text, but you need to link to a cohesive, copy-able whole at the end.
 5. Examples must pass Bevy's standard `clippy` lints.
 6. Stick to a consistent style (e.g. for loops vs map) within each example.
 7. If you need to give advice that will only matter to some of your audience (e.g. how to handle an edge case, or support a specific platform), do so in a clearly marked aside (like a callout) or list.
 8. Examples should not use or rely on third-party plugins.
 These may be appropriate to link in "next steps" however at the end of the examples.
    1. Third-party crates should be limited to the most essential, such as `rand`.
-1. To validate local code changes you can either `./learning-code-examples/validate_examples.sh` from anywhere, or from the project's root `cd learning-code-examples && cargo check --examples && cargo clippy --examples && cargo fmt --check`.
-2. To make sure your web-based files (html, markdown) are formatted correctly run the commands:
+9. To make sure your web-based files (html, markdown) are formatted correctly run the commands:

     ```sh
     markdownlint -f -c .github/linters/.markdown-lint.yml .